As Biden digs in, some top Democrats want him out of the race this week - KESQ

 “There’s a large and increasing group of House Democrats concerned about the president’s candidacy, representing a broad swath of the caucus,” another House Democratic lawmaker told CNN on condition of anonymity to speak candidly.
 “We are deeply concerned about his trajectory and his ability to win.
 We want to give him space to make a decision [to step aside], but we will be increasingly vocal about our concerns if he doesn’t.”

-The White House is now eyeing a meeting with Democratic governors Wednesday after some of them expressed concerns about Biden’s performance, a source familiar with the matter said.
+Biden is expected to meet Wednesday with Democratic governors and congressional leaders, the White House said Tuesday.
+The announcement came after CNN reported that some governors expressed concerns about the president’s debate performance.
 The governors, one source said, were worried about going public with their concerns out of fear it would lead to Biden digging in further.

 CNN talked to more than two dozen current and former Democratic officials, as well as donors and longtime Biden allies, all of whom spoke on condition of anonymity to avoid alienating Biden.
 Many of these people say they have already made up their minds that the president should quit his campaign, a decision some of them think he needs to announce this week.